 Extremely late arrivals (more than half the school day) and extremely early dismissals (more than half the school day) are considered absences under state attendance regulations.
 Excessive absence is a serious matter.
-Consequences of excessive or unexcused student absences include but are not limited to:

 Vacations During School Time

 Absence from school for vacation is not an excused absence.
 The administration and faculty believe that absence from class instruction, for any reason, is detrimental to student learning.